Mister Rogers' Neighborhood season 29: Episode 6 (Go-Stop-Go)

 Rogers assembles a fountain in his kitchen.
 He shows a videotape of numerous fountains from around the world.
-Chuck Aber shows a videotape on how raincoats are made.
+Mr. McFeely shows a videotape on how raincoats are made.
 In the Neighborhood of Make-Believe, King Friday donates the old castle fountain to Mayor Maggie and the people of Westwood.
 Lady Elaine gets a gift as well.
 Chuck Aber gives her a nozzle to squirt water.